 If your grades are low and you fail classes, no coach will offer you a scholarship.
 Your academics matter a lot!
 Coaches want athletes not only with great athletic ability but also who have excellent grades in the classroom.

 Take The Approved Required Courses

-Speak with your guidance counselor to make sure that all the classes that you’ve taken meet the NCAA core course requirements.
-All high school football players need to pass 16 core courses in high school, and complete at least 10 by the end of your junior year.
+Speak with your guidance counselor to ensure that all the classes you’ve taken meet the NCAA core course requirements.
+All high school football players must pass 16 core courses in high school and complete at least ten by the end of their junior year.

 Get Recruited For Football Tip #3